Did you know that your jar of random buttons can provide hours of educational fun for preschoolers or toddlers?

-The holes in buttons are smaller, making it a challenging task.
+The holes in the buttons are smaller, making it a challenging task.
 A button necklace, when threaded correctly is a pretty accessory to wear.

 Give your child lots of time to practise and get older children to thread through two holes in each button to make the beads sit neatly next to each other on the necklace.

 7. Make a Collage